Emurasoft/emurasoft.github.io/en/dlg/customize_start/index.md

 ## Only when new versions available check box

-If this is checked, the Start window includes Update Checker only when new versions become available for updates even if theShow Update Checker check box is set.
+If this is checked, the Start window includes Update Checker only when new versions become available for updates even if the **Show Update Checker** check box is set.